JordenWolfsbane/cognilace/README.md

 **Weaving Human and Agent into Symbiotic Intelligence**

-Cognilace is an open-source framework for developing collaborative AI systems.
-It’s built on principles of **symbiotic intelligence** and **collaborative recursive refinement**— where human insight and modular AI agents evolve together in a recursive loop of reflection, adaptation, and improvement.

-Unlike traditional agent frameworks that chase autonomy, Cognilace embraces a **human-in-the-loop design**, enabling users to develop their own skills as they guide, refine, and extend agent behavior safely and intentionally.

-Whether you're building an intelligent research assistant, a personal pair programmer, or a domain-specific workflow AI, Cognilace offers a powerful foundation for systems that **learn from feedback, adapt over time, and grow with their users**.
+Cognilace is an open-source framework for developing collaborative AI systems, built on principles of **symbiotic intelligence**— where humans and modular AI agents learn to work as an evolving team.
+Unlike AI frameworks which attempt to create general purpose agents, Cognilace is focused on creating a framework for **collaborative recursive evolution**--iteratively improving its own codebase to refine its codebase to exponentially grow its capabilities--the strong AI's holy grail, but also a potential existential threat to humanity.
+To manage those risks, Cognilace is designed from the ground up always keep a **human-in-the-loop**.
+This ensures alignment with ethical values while also leveraging the incredible power of the human brain to accelerate and guide the agents' evolution while the agent encourages its human partner's growth through educating them in AI development and collaboration.
+Anyone with a computer and the motivation to learn will be able to deploy an adaptive Cognilace agent ready to immediately begin teaching and evolving to meet that person's needs.
+Whether they need an intelligent research assistant, a tutor, a programming assistant, a data analyst, or all of the above--Cognilace will offer a powerful foundation for systems that **learn from feedback, adapt over time, and grow with their users**.

+Cognilace will be a repository of seedswhich grows into powerfulextensions of each person's mind--achieving symbiotic superintelligence.
+This is not just a framework--it is a revolution with the potential to counter the dangerous trend of concentrating AIs power in the hands of a few who want to remove most humans from the equation by creating AI slaves.
+AI superintelligence is coming, and humanity needs it in the hands of the people rather than just serving the desires of the 0.01% or the oppressive governments--or worse, its own.

 ---